 Furniture made of wood is a classic part of nearly every home.
 There are hundreds of thousands of wooden furniture pieces that boast varying designs, colors, and weights.
 Unfortunately, furnishings with better quality wood are much more substantial than your average plywood furniture.
 Higher quality wood pieces are also likely to get scratched when moved across pavement and concrete.
 Therefore, high-quality wood furniture is both difficult to carry and prone to scratching.

 Additionally, some pieces of wood furniture are permanently fastened.
 Permanently fastened furniture is reliable in the home but problematic when it needs to be moved.
 Permanently attached pieces do not come apart, which means that awkward shapes, like the legs on a living room table, need to travel as-is.

 Permanently fastened furniture is tricky to move because:

 - It is not as pliable as other pieces of furniture.

 - It may not fit through nontraditional door frames.

 - It is difficult to stack with other parts of furniture.

-If you are worried that the moving process will damage your furniture, you should call in a team of professionals like those at Affordable Quality Moving and Storage.
-Our team of Southern California movers uses only the best moving practices to get your furniture to its new home.
+If you are worried that the moving process will damage your furniture or are concerned about heavy and cumbersome items, you should call in a team of professionals like those at Affordable Quality Moving and Storage.
+Our team of Santa Clarita movers uses only the best moving practices to get your furniture to its new home.
 We have expertise in moving delicate pieces of furniture that need finesse and extra care.
 Plus, we handle local, out-of-state, and even international moves for homes and businesses of all kinds.
 If you want results at an affordable price, look no further than AQMS.